openturns/openturns/paper/paper.md

 processes in arbitrary dimensions) associated with several covariance kernels (e.g., exponential, Matèrn, and squared exponential).

-OpenTURNS provides numerous possibilities for multivariate data analysis.
-Dependence indicators can be computed, such as Pearson and Spearman correlations.
-Furthermore, OpenTURNS can fit a multivariate distribution to a sample using parametric and non-parametric methods.
-Copula estimation can also be performed using a copula model or the non-parametric Bernstein copula.
-OpenTURNS provides many tests to validate the estimation: quantitative tests such as the Kolmogorov–Smirnov or Lilliefors tests, and graphical tests such as the quantile–quantile plot.
+The library provides extensive data analysis capabilities with dependency indicators can be computed (Pearson, Spearman correlations), inference of parametric and non-parametric univariate or multivariate probabilistic models including copula models, and many tests to validate the estimation (quantitative tests such as the Kolmogorov–Smirnov or Lilliefors tests, and graphical tests such as the quantile–quantile plot).

-OpenTURNS implements function algebra up to second order, enabling the exact calculation of gradients and Hessians of functions defined as compositions of functions providing their own gradients and Hessians.
-For instance, functions executed from the operating system's command line can be wrapped via coupling tools using text files for input and output.
-OpenTURNS functions are designed to manage vector as well as field inputs or outputs.
+The library provides an abstract representation of vectorial or field mathematical functions which allows for composition, aggregation, symbolic or finite difference derivatives, caching, and more.
+It also includes tools for wrapping a black-box code interfaced by input/output files exchange.

 Several sensitivity and reliability indices can be used to quantify how influential a variable is to another variable.